Ramsey-Gicharu/alx-system_engineering-devops/0x00-shell_basics/README.md

-file 16: delete all macs files in the working dir task 17: script to create directories in the working dir task 18: script to list all fiels and dirs separated by commas in the working dir
+file 16: delete all macs files in the working dir task 17: script to create directories in the working dir task 18: script to list all fiels and dirs separated by commas in the working dir file 19: create a file that can be used with the command file to detect school data files